Adi789/Blackjack/README.md

 The game has an option to suffle new card if the user wishes A new game button is also included which restarts the game.
 There is also a scoreboard which calculates the wins and losses of player.
 I did not make for the dealer as there was no reason at that time.
+The concept and the idea was published my Udemy.com